 Each week we talk about our goals for the week and reflect on how blogging has been going for each of us.

-We also have a video call about once each month.
+We also have a video calls occasionally.
 This time has been super helpful to for us to share a lot of ideas at once.

 We have learned so much from one another!
 Something that I love about our mastermind group is that we each have our own strengths and complement each other so well.